MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/learn/tutorial-assign-policy-portal.md

    For a partial list of available built-in policies, see [Azure Policy samples](/azure/governance/policy/samples/).

 1. Search through the policy definitions list to find the _\[Preview]: Log Analytics extension should be installed on your Windows Azure Arc machines_ definition (if you have enabled the Azure Connected Machine agent on a Windows-based machine).
 For a Linux-based machine, find the corresponding _\[Preview]: Log Analytics extension should be installed on your Linux Azure Arc machines_ policy definition.
-Click on that policy and click **Add**.
+Choose that policy and select **Add**.

 1. The **Assignment name** is automatically populated with the policy name you selected, but you can change it.
 For this example, leave the policy name as is, and don't change any of the remaining options on the page.